How to create a web service for Microsoft Graph (Microsoft Teams)

 Screen Shot 2021-04-06 at 4.10.29 PM.png

-7. Configure the Authorization and Token URL parameters
+7. Configure the Authorization and Token URL Parameters

-As some of those parameters are already specified in FME (client id for example), we only need to add a few.
+As some of those parameters are already specified in FME (client ID, for example), we only need to add a few.

-Edit the Authorization URL, Token Refresh URL and append
+Edit the Authorization URL, Token Refresh URL, and append

-In this example, the only scope requested is offline_access and user.read.
+In this example, the only scope requested is offline_access and user.read. "%20" is the URL-encoded representation of a space character.

-Offline access gives you a token with a longer lifetime so you don’t have to re-authenticate regularly.
+Offline access gives you a token with a longer lifetime, so you don’t have to re-authenticate regularly.

-8. Confirm the Refresh Token parameters
+8. Confirm the Refresh Token Parameters

 &client_secret=[CLIENT_SECRET]